-With electric guitar there is a lot to think about.
+With electric guitar, there is a lot to think about.
 You’ve got your guitar, with all the electronics and knobs and switches and maybe a complicated bridge.
 You’ve got your amp, which has its own set of complex knobs and doodads.
 You have to hook it all together, and you have to be near a power source.

 With acoustic guitar, everything is easy: Take it out of the case, tune it and start playing.
 Why make your life any harder than that when you are first starting out?
-You have enough to worry about with just learning to play the thing without having to figure out why your bridge won’t align correctly or your amp isn’t working.
+You have enough to worry about just learning to play the thing without having to figure out why your bridge won’t align correctly or your amp isn’t working.

-Even acoustic-electric guitars can be played unplugged just like regular acoustic guitar until you feel comfortable enough to work an amp into your setup.
+Even acoustic-electric guitars can be played unplugged just like a regular acoustic guitar until you feel comfortable enough to work an amp into your setup.
 Acoustic-electric instruments are basically the same as acoustic guitars with the inclusion of a pickup and preamp to amplify the sound.

 You don’t need an amp if you choose an acoustic-electric as your first instrument, but you can add an acoustic guitar amp later if you find yourself in a situation where you want to perform in front of a crowd or join a band.

 Speaking of starting simply, there is no more basic way to learn to play guitar than to start out playing simple chords on an acoustic.
 No need to worry about how to play solos or complicated songs.
 Just concentrate on the basics, like your technique and your chord vocabulary.
 If you are hoping to become a real-life, functional, song-playing guitarist in the quickest way possible, this is the path to choose.

 Even if you only know a few chords there are many, many songs you can learn to play on acoustic guitar.
 In my opinion, learning and playing new songs is a great way to stay motivated to practice and expand your horizons as a player.